tybor/nextgen-gallery-voting/readme.txt

 6. Images with voting enabled

 == Changelog ==

+= 2.6.1 =
+* Changed the way voting URLs are generated for better compatibility with sub directory installs
+* Tweak new image catch to work with NextGEN Gallery 2

 = 2.6 =
 * Added hooks and filters for the premium add-on to use.